 Is there a clear winner here?

 Have a look at all of the above sites to see which suits you the best.
-And before you speak to any car dealer, have a read of our Ten Golden Rules for Buying a Car, because it will help you enormously.
+Before you speak to any car dealer, have a read of our Ten Golden Rules for Buying a Car, because it will help you enormously.
 And before you commit yourself, cover yourself with a vehicle history check.

 What’s your go-to site when you’re looking for a used car?
 Let us know below.